Mr-Bastola/Mr-Bastola/README.md

 ### 🕵️ System Briefing

 **Greetings!
 I am Mr-Bastola.** I'm a cybersecurity enthusiast focused on understanding how networks and systems work — and how they can be broken.

-I enjoy building secure lab environments, learning offensive and defensive techniques, and working on system-level security projects and network analysis tools.
+I enjoy building secure lab environments, learning offensive and defensive techniques, and diving deep into how data flows through networks.

 - 🖥️ **Command Center:** `Kali Linux` · `Ubuntu` · `Windows Server` · `Debian`
 - 🔍 **Focus Areas:** `Penetration Testing` · `Network Security` · `Digital Forensics` · `OSINT`